kumarmukesh2626/azure_cognitive_service_api/README.md

-# This is a Testing  Modules for continous integration will integrate it with CD
+# This is a  Modules for continous integration for Azure Cognitive Service API